TheOdinProject/curriculum/CONTRIBUTING.md

 Once you have the repo forked and cloned, and the upstream remote has been set, you can begin working on your issue:

-1. Create a new branch, replacing the `<your branch name>` with an actual branch name:
+1. Create a new branch, replacing the `<your branch name>` with an actual branch name that briefly explains the purpose of the branch in some way:

     ```bash
     git checkout -b <your branch name>

-    # An example:
+    # Some examples:
+    git checkout -b flex_exercise_hints
+    git checkout -b knowledge_check_updates
-    git checkout -b flex_exercises
+    git checkout -b fix_link_text
     ```

 2. Add commits as you work on your issue, replacing the `<your commit message>` text with your actual commit message: